I beg to move,

 Several hon.
 Members rose—

 Order.
 Before I call the next speaker, I am minded to put a limit of five minutes on speeches.
 I am not going to do that at this stage; I am just going to ask people to exercise some self-denial, bearing in mind that 13 or 14 Members want to speak.
 I would be grateful if Members kept standing if they wish to contribute to the debate.

 It is always a pleasure to serve under your chairmanship, Mrs Gillan.
 I congratulate the hon.
 Member for Bexhill and Battle (Huw Merriman) on securing this important debate.
 We heard about the need for improvements to the A21 and the A259.
-Given that the road investment is reaching a critical phase, this is a timely discussion.
+Given that the road investment strategy is reaching a critical phase, this is a timely discussion.

 Improving road infrastructure is a priority for many of our constituents.
 I was proud to be part of a cross-party campaign to secure the widening of the A453—the main trunk route between Nottingham and the west midlands.
 The project has improved the lives of thousands of my constituents.

 I want to focus on two of the immediate issues confronting the Department for Transport: the delivery of the road investment strategy and the condition of local roads.
 The investment strategy was launched to significant fanfare.
 More than £15 billion was promised for investment in motorways and major A roads.
 Unfortunately, two years on, the progress report is decidedly mixed.
 Highways England is failing to meet its target for maintaining road conditions, as the Office of Rail and Road warned in February.
 The pledge to resurface 80% of the strategic road network, which was so widely trumpeted, is also set to be missed.
 I hope the Minister will update hon.
 Members on what the actual figure is likely to be.